ValeriuMorari/ODIS/README.md

 ```

 It works in tandem with CAPL DLL from release: https://github.com/ValeriuMorari/CAPL_DLL_socket/releases/tag/3.0
-Which means first executable have to be started then from CAPL ODIS can be started and methods like: flash or send_raw_service can be used.
+Which means first executable have to be started then from CAPL ODIS can be started and methods like: flash or send_raw_service can be used diretcyl from CAPL (Canoe/Canape/Canalyzer).

 ### Python usage example:
 ```c